Earnest money definition and purpose

 Home inspection contingency

-Let’s paint a picture: you find a dreamy house, but your inspector uncovers some major issues—for example, if the roof needs replacing, or the foundation isn’t sound, a home inspection contingency provision in the purchase agreement allows you to cancel the agreement and get your earnest money back without a fuss.
+Let’s paint a picture: you find a dreamy house, but your inspector uncovers some major issues—for example, the roof needs replacing or the foundation isn’t sound.
+A home inspection contingency provision allows you to cancel the purchase agreement and get your earnest money back without a fuss.

 Appraisal contingency